CameronNemo/brmgr/README.md

 ## Starting brmgr

-Current supported service managers are systemd, Runit, and Upstart.
-Contributions for OpenRC, LSB init scripts, etc. are very welcome and probably simple to write.
+Current supported service managers are systemd, OpenRC, Runit, and Upstart.
+Contribution of an LSB init script or similar is quite welcome and probably simple to write.

     # systemd
     systemctl start brmgr@brmgr0.service